Samjean2020/programming-and-scripting-2020/README.md

 3. Deploy a while loop to loop over,the block, until the set Boolean conditions are met.
 4. Display the results of the function print().
 5. Exit.
-Source: A Whirlwind Tour of Python, p.37-8.
+Source: A Whirlwind Tour of Python, p.37-8 (Control Flow)

                     Weekly task 7: write a program that reads in a text and outputs the number of e’s it contains…es.py moby-dick.txt